How to get house plants to bloom

 The beauty of them (if that’s the kind of thing you like) is that the people that grow them have perfected the art of keeping them in bloom for literally months.
 We have one at work from Tesco that I believe has been treated with some kind of sap or glue to keep it going.
 Either way, it’s still going strong.

-7 – Hormones to make your plant flower
+Hormones to help your house plants flower

 Again, another thing that really isn’t up my street, but for enthusiasts of certain plants using hormones to encourage plants to flower is standard practice.

 To anyone new to the hobby, there’s actually a dirty underbelly to the house plant community.
 If your interest is piqued, watch this video that Kaylee Ellen did on the pink philodendron scandal.
 It’s creepy stuff!
 If you don’t really care but want the tl;dr, basically plant sellers have treated some philodendrons with a hormone that gives them pink leaves or variegation.
-The scandal is that after a year or so the pink fades completely and you’re left with a regular old philodendron (Congo, I believe).
-So people are paying hundreds (?) of pounds for a year’s worth of pink leaves.
-Madness.

 Peace lilies are often treated with a hormone (gibberic acid) to encourage blooming, which is why you can usually buy them with flowers on, but struggle to get them to bloom again.